Skip to content

 ical4j-zoneinfo-outlook Alternate timezone definitions to improve support for MS Outlook -

-ical4j-integration Support for delivery of calendar and card objects via common transports (e.g Email) RFC6047
+ical4j-integration Delivery of data objects via common transport channels (e.g Email) RFC6047

 tzurl Generation and hosting of timezone data in iCalendar format -